Jared Cook Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Season Stats

-- Cook has hauled in 318 yards (on 28 catches) with two touchdowns.
-He's been targeted 45 times, and is averaging 35.3 yards per game.
+- Cook has accumulated 28 catches for 318 yards and two touchdowns this year.
+He has been targeted 45 times and averages 35.3 receiving yards.

 - So far this season, 12.7% of the 354 passes thrown by his team have gone Cook's way.

-- Cook (six red zone targets) has been the recipient of 12.0% of his team's 50 red zone pass attempts.
+- Cook has seen the ball thrown his way six times in the red zone this season, 12.0% of his team's 50 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Steelers.